Considering your first guitar? Heard you should start on the acoustic but you’re wondering if acoustic guitars are harder to play?

-Acoustic guitars are harder to play than electric guitars as the strings are likely to be a heavier gauge and under greater tension.
-The action (string height) is also generally higher.
-The higher action and greater tension make the process of fretting notes (e.g. pushing the strings against the fretboard) more difficult than on an electric guitar and require greater hand strength.
+Acoustic guitars are harder to play than electric guitars as the strings are usually a heavier gauge, resulting in greater tension.
+The action (string height) is also usually higher.
+The higher action and greater tension make the process of fretting notes (e.g. pushing the strings against the fretboard) more difficult than on an electric guitar.

 Why are acoustic guitars harder to play?

 If you are a beginner, there’s really no question that the acoustic is more difficult to play.
 This is almost entirely due to the strings being harder to push down against the fretboard, along with less obvious reasons such as the smaller body size of the electric guitar is more comfortable, the neck being narrower and the body shape providing easier access to the upper frets.